 Should I take a DELE A2 mock test before registering?

 Yes — a timed mock exposes stamina gaps and the 25% sectional floor before you pay fees.
-Use the score table in this guide; if you are far below 50% overall, fix foundations before booking.
+Use the score table below; if you are far below 50% overall, fix foundations before booking.

 How many mock tests should I take before DELE A2?